Welcome to Club Sport Activities

 The first step to starting a sport club is to find other students with a shared interest for the sport or activity.
-Club Sports must be recognized by Acadia Athletics and be ratified societies recognized by the Acadia Students' Union (ASU).
-Student groups wishing to start a recognized Club Sport must complete a Club Sport application form and submit the required documents.
+From there, student groups wishing to start a recognized Club Sport must complete a Club Sport application form and submit the required documents.
 If you are interested in starting a Club Sport, please email Kim Wallace for an application package.
 New Club Sport Applications are due by June 30th each year.

 Acadia Athletics Complex, Room 300A